strainer/Fdrandom.js/readme.md

 `Fdrandom.hot(seed)` returns an unpredictable clone which includes seeds from browser crypto if available, and date and Math.random if not available.

 Seeding pots with same data or setting same state of course produces identical random number streams.
+Any difference in seeds should result in completely unrelatable streams.

-Potmaking is a relatively slow operation (about 20,000 op/s) as the Fdrandom object gets cloned for each pot.
+'Pot'ing is a relatively slow operation (about 20,000 op/s) as the Fdrandom object gets cloned for each pot.
+'Repot'ing with a new seed is much faster and 'repot' without seed (resets) is very fast.

-In performance critical contexts pots can be pre-initialised and recycled if required.
-Getting and Setting pot states is very fast.

 Precision/Types
 ---------------
-i32 returns number values equivalent to signed 32 bit integers which can be reinterpreted as unsigned by the javascript idiom of `val>>>0` for 'unsigning'  , `val|0` 're-signs'
+`i32` returns number values equivalent to signed 32 bit integers which can be reinterpreted as unsigned by the javascript idiom of `val>>>0` for 'unsigning'  , `val|0` 're-signs'

-ui32 methods return number values of unsigned int values
+`ui32` returns number values of unsigned int values

 The equal distribution float type methods return the 'unit interval' which should involve all possible values between 0 and 1 including both ends.